Check Availability

 • Down vest and/or jacket

-• 1 pair of lightweight poly-liner, wool gloves
+• 1 pair of lightweight poly-liner wool gloves

-• 1 pair of Hiking shorts, trousers
+• 1 pair of Hiking shorts and trousers

 • 1 pair of lightweight thermal bottoms (seasonal)